Like The Best of Us Facebook page to find out about what’s been happening recently in Newington.

 Our themes draw upon the work of Christopher Peterson & Martin E.P.
 Seligman in their 2004 book Character Strengths and Virtues: A Handbook and Classification (Oxford University Press).

 Working with our artist-in-residence, Nova Marshall, residents of Newington have already co-created and collaborated to develop a project that speaks to their community.
-These Creative Champions have made work, curated exhibitions and events, and programmed a high quality arts festival that the whole community could take part in called Best Fest.
+These Creative Champions have made work, curated exhibitions and events, and programmed an annual high quality arts festival that the whole community could take part in called Best Fest.

 Nova is an experienced artist educator devising and delivering a number of workshops, projects and events in collaboration with schools, galleries, arts organisations and community groups.
 She enjoys and believes in the ‘artist-as-facilitator’ process of empowering others, allowing people to use their own imaginations, giving them the confidence and the motivation to make a positive contribution.
 An important element of her practice as an artist working with others is around authentic voice, participation, ownership and collaboration.
 Nova graduated with a BA (Hons) in Fine Art from the University for the Creative Arts in Canterbury and is Co-Director of a community interest company, aim4.
 Read Nova’s blog about the project.